Student Responsibility to Keep Informed

 The college of the degree program must certify through the college dean that all program and college requirements have been met.
-Degree certification forms (Degree Audit forms or program of study with approval signatures) are forwarded to the UCF College of Graduate Studies for final determination that all program, college, and university requirements have been met.
+College of Graduate Studies conducts the final review for determination that all program, college, and university requirements have been met.

 Application and Certification for Graduate Certificates

-In order to be processed for completion of a graduate certificate program, students must file an application for completion (Graduate Certificate Completion form) with the office that offers the certificate program.
-The Graduate Certificate Completion form should be filed by the time that the student is registering for the final course in the certificate program, and such forms must be filed no later than the end of the semester in which the student enrolls in the last course required for the certificate program.
-Forms can be found on the UCF Graduate website (www.graduate.ucf.edu).
+In order to be processed for completion of a graduate certificate program, students must file an electronic application for certification (Intent for Certificate Completion at my.ucf.edu).
+The Graduate Certificate Completion application should be filed by the time that the student is registering for the final course in the certificate program, and such forms must be filed no later than the end of the semester in which the student enrolls in the last course required for the certificate program.
+While most students will file for completion of the certificate electronicy.
+Hard copy forms can also be found on the UCF Graduate website (www.graduate.ucf.edu).

 Thesis and Dissertation Requirements

 An oral defense of an original thesis or dissertation is required with the approved thesis or dissertation being prepared in accordance with program, college, and university requirements.

 The College of Graduate Studies Thesis and Dissertation Manual describes UCF’s formatting requirements for theses/dissertations and outlines the steps graduate students must follow to submit their thesis or dissertation electronically.
 Graduate students can obtain the manual and formatting instructions from Thesis and Dissertation (ETD) on the Graduate website.
 Additionally, the Thesis/Dissertation Office offers workshops to inform graduate students about procedures, deadlines, and requirements associated with preparing a thesis and dissertation.